OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ## Next steps

-I'm really starting to feel comfortable with Octopus Deploy.
+I'm really starting to feel comfortable using Octopus Deploy.
 There's always more to learn but the jigsaw pieces are coming together.

 If there's anything you want me to cover or answer about Octopus Deploy, please let me know and I can address them in part 4.
 Reach out to [sarah.lean@octopus.com](mailto:sarah.lean@octopus.com) or leave a comment below.